ENTHYMEME

 Peter is tired, he must have worked hard.

-A probability is a proposition expressing either a probable natural relation or a social agreement:
+A probability is a proposition thar expresses either a probable natural relation or a social agreement.

-A probability is a generally approved proposition: what men know to happen or not to happen, to be or not to be, for the most part thus and thus, is a probability, e.g. “the envious hate”, “the beloved show affection”.
+A probability is a generally approved proposition: what people know will or won’t happen, will or won’t be, is a probability, e.g. “the envious hate”, “the beloved show affection”.
 (Aristotle, PA, II, 27)

-These are excellent examples of associative semantic inferences (+ envious, + hate); (+ love, + show love), S. Orientation; Topos in Semantic.
-Such substantial probabilities are based on common sense views of basic human tendencies.
-The corresponding topics underlie the current production of arguments; S. Common place.
+These are excellent examples of associative semantic inferences (+ envious, + hate); (+ love, + show love), see orientation; topos in semantic.
+Such substantial probabilities are based on common-sense views of basic human tendencies.
+The corresponding topics underlie the current production of arguments; see common place.

-The big strong man will prevail over the small weak one, and mothers love their children.
+For example, the big strong man will prevail over the small weak one, and mothers love their children.
 Sometimes, however, this is not the case.
-A characteristic of reasoning from social probabilities is that it can be reversed, as expressed in the key Aristotelian topic n°21, “incredible things do happen” (Rhet, n°22, 1400a5; RR p.
+A characteristic of reasoning from social probabilities is that it can be reversed, as expressed in the key Aristotelian topic #21, “incredible things do happen” (Rhet, 2.22, 1400a5; RR p.
 373).

-Consistency is generally a source of probabilities.
-Humans are rational and intentional beings; they make plans and are expected to act according to these plans, to remain true to their words and intentions.
-Their behavior is assumed to be probably consistent.
-Inconsistency is the sign of a defective personality, or of a basic mistake, S. Consistency; Ad hominem.
-Showing that the opponent is incoherent is a key tool for claims or narratives to be rejected.
-But consistency is only a probability, as noted in topic n°21, and probabilities cannot hold against hard evidence; they are default qualifications.
-Other topics are based on inconsistent behavior, people change their minds and criminal actions might be badly planned, S. Motives.
+Consistency is generally a source of probability.
+People are rational, intentional beings; they make plans and are expected to act according to those plans, and remain true to their words and intentions.
+Their behavior is presumed to be probably consistent.
+Inconsistency is the sign of a defective personality, or of a basic mistake, see consistency; ad hominem.
+Demonstrating that an opponent is incoherent is a key strategy for rejecting claims or narratives.

-The enthymeme is also defined as a categorical syllogism where a premise is omitted:
+The enthymeme is also defined as a categorical syllogism in which a premise is omitted:

 Men are fallible, you are fallible.